Coach/Corner Duties: Day of the Fight

 I. Before Leaving for the Venue

-Fights are stressful events so avoid scrambling for items at the last minute.
+Fights are stressful events, so avoid scrambling for items at the last minute.
 Make sure you and your fighter have everything planned and packed the night before.

-Before leaving for the venue, make sure to have the following ready.
-The checklist will be divided into two categories: what you will need pre-fight (when you register and warm-up the fighter) and during the fight (what you can take with you to the ring).
+• The checklist will be divided into two categories: what you will need pre-fight (when you register and warm-up the fighter) and during the fight (what you can take with you to the ring).

 I. PRE-FIGHT